ratcode404/ratcode404.github.io/blog/22-06-01-AnalysisOfUkrainianExcel.md

 <img src="../img/blog-22-malwarebanner.PNG" width="1000">

-It is important to know that our approach can be generalized to any other malicious documents, and probably be used in the future.
+Before reading this post, it is important to know that our approach can be generalized to any other malicious documents, and probably be used in the future again.
 These documents were sent to Ukrainian organizations in the context of the military conflict between Russia and Ukraine.
 Before analyzing this malware, we make sure to use a Virtual Machine for all further steps.

 ## Analysis of the .xlsx

 The first file we will be analyzing is an Excel document that has been spreaded via various ways, including basic e-mails.
-There are various ways to get access to it, one would be checking for the SHA and downloading the sample [here](https://malshare.com/sample.php?action=detail&hash=6903940ad6060424129a81364b2e2e97).
+There are various ways to get access and loading it, one of these would be checking for the SHA and downloading the sample [here](https://malshare.com/sample.php?action=detail&hash=6903940ad6060424129a81364b2e2e97).
 Malshare allows you to download various software by accessing it with your own API key.

 Popular scanners or EDR systems are getting instant hits on this one, for example SentinelOne.